 Sweaty and dirty clothes that smell like campfire smoke and need washing?
 Soap soap soap.

-Make sure it’s biodegradable so you don’t harm your surroundings when using it.
-A castile soap is a great option.
+But make sure it’s biodegradable so you don’t harm your surroundings when using it.
+Coghlan’s camp soap comes in clutch.

 Toothbrush, Toothpaste & Floss